 Start at the bottom of the mask and top-stitch all the way around at 1/8" from the edge.
 I start and stop at the center bottom edge but you could start almost anywhere but the top edge and it won't be noticeable.
 I back stitch at the end over my beginning stitches.

+Back to the ironing board to press the top and bottom towards the middle.
+I typically press on a straight line between the corners as shown above.
 Top stitch along each of these folds approximately 1/8" from the pressed line, backstitching at the beginning and end.
 Plus or minus a little won't make a difference but taking a much bigger bite will definitely change the size of the finished mask.

 This is what you end up with.
 All this top stitching might seem like overkill but it serves a purpose, just like the pressing.
 This helps give it some of its shape.
 I stitch these lines so my top thread is on the center section.
 If you're using the same color thread on the top and bobbin it doesn't make much of a difference.